JetBrains/amper/docs/FAQ.md

 ### Is Amper a brand-new build tool from JetBrains?

-Yes, Amper is a build and project configuration tool with a focus on the user experience and IDE support.
+Yes, Amper is a project configuration and build tool with a focus on the user experience and the IDE support.
 It is offered as a Gradle plugin with a declarative configuration layer, and as a standalone build tool.

 ### Do you plan to support only Kotlin?